2023 Best Anthropology Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Anthropology at Johns Hopkins University

 A rank of #4 on this year’s list means Cornell University is a great place for anthropology students working on their bachelor’s degree.
-Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 On average, anthropology graduates from Barnard take out $15,172 in student loans while working on their Bachelor's Degree.